polychromatic/polychromatic/README.md

 ## Translations

-The software is ready to speak multiple languages!
+The software can speak multiple languages!
 [Here's a guide](https://polychromatic.app/docs/translations/) if you'd like to contribute.

+Please note that there may be new and changed strings while this new version is being finalized.

 ## Donations